-- 2.4.3.01 ASA opposes a patchwork of state labeling requirements for foods containing biotech products and supports P.L.
-114-216, the National Bioengineered Food Disclosure Standard, which sets a uniform national standard that preempts individual state laws requiring labeling of GMO's.
-(2017) - 2.4.3.02 ASA should work closely with food manufacturers, technology companies, and others in the supply chain to develop strategies for the long-term on biotech labeling and implementation of the biotech labeling law and update to the Coordinated Framework.
-(2017) - 2.4.3.03 ASA ASA supports the definition of "bioengineering" in Section 291 of P.L.
+- B-43.
+ASA opposes a patchwork of state labeling requirements for foods containing biotech products and supports P.L.
+114-216, the National Bioengineered Food Disclosure Standard, which sets a uniform national standard that preempts individual state laws requiring labeling of GMOs.
+(2017) - B-44.
+ASA should work closely with food manufacturers, technology companies, and others in the supply chain to develop strategies for the long-term on biotech labeling and implementation of the biotech labeling law and update to the Coordinated Framework.
+(2017) - B-45.
+ASA supports the definition of "bioengineering" in Section 291 of P.L.
 114-216 and believes that rules and regulations to implement the law should adhere to the statute.
-(2017) - 2.4.3.04 ASA believes that plant breeding innovations, which include modification of plants that could be found in nature or obtained through conventional breeding, are valuable tools that are needed to adapt to changing conditions and environmental threats.
-(2017)
+(2017) - B-46.
+ASA believes that plant breeding innovations, which include modification of plants that could be found in nature or obtained through conventional breeding, are valuable tools that are needed to adapt to changing conditions and environmental threats.
+(2017) - B-47.
+ASA supports legislation that would prohibit labeling a product as non-GMO when there is no GMO alternative available for use.
+(2018)